cbroder/acmecomdocs/site/content/basics/index.md

 ### Chapter 1

-# Acumatica Ecommerce Edition docs
+# Acumatica eCommerce Edition docs

 Discover what this Hugo theme is all about and the core-concepts behind it.